Bill Kenwright: Music

 Kenwright had his own record label (Bill Kenwright Records), which released a number of albums: the London Palladium cast recording of Scrooge (starring Tommy Steele) and the 2006 Lyric Theatre Recording of Cabaret were joined in February 2008 by the debut album of Kenwright's new boy group Dream On.
-BK Records also released Joe McElderry's 4th album Saturday Night at the Movies, and a soundtrack of Joe singing Joseph and His Technicolour Dreamcoat.

-Dream On, comprising five runners up from the BBC's Any Dream Will Do – Craig Chalmers, Lewis Bradley, Chris Crosby, Chris Barton and Antony Hansen was formed in January 2008.
+Dream On, comprising five runners up from the BBC's Any Dream Will Do – Craig Chalmers, Lewis Bradley, Chris Crosby, Chris Barton and Antony Hansen – was formed in January 2008.
+BK Records also released Joe McElderry's 4th album Saturday Night at the Movies, and a soundtrack of McElderry singing Joseph and the Amazing Technicolour Dreamcoat.